David Schwarz (aviation inventor): Death and maiden flight

-A later structural analysis based on the drawings concluded that it was defective, with the skin taking most of the shear stresses: distortions of the skin can seen in a photo of the craft in flight.
+A later structural analysis based on the drawings concluded that it was defective, with the skin taking most of the shear stresses: distortions of the skin can be seen in a photo of the craft in flight.

 The second airship was tested with partial success at Tempelhof near Berlin, Germany, on 3 November 1897.
 Airship Battalion mechanic Ernst Jägels climbed into the gondola and lifted off at 3 p.m.
-However, the airship broke free of the ground crew, and because it rose quickly Jägels disengaged the vertical axis 'lift' propeller.
+However, the airship broke free of the ground crew and, because it rose quickly, Jägels disengaged the vertical axis 'lift' propeller.
 At an altitude of about 130 m the drive belt slipped off the left propeller, resulting in the ship "...[turning] broadside to the wind, [and with the result that] the forward tether broke free."
 As the ship rose to 510 m the drive belt slipped off the right propeller, the airship thus losing all propulsion.
 Jägels then opened the newly fitted gas release valve and landed safely, but the ship turned over and collapsed and was damaged beyond repair.

 Legacy

 About the time of the trial flight and for decades after, various accounts, sometimes conflicting or misleading, were written of the events.
 Later, Berg, as well as his son, would write negatively of his experiences with Schwarz.

 Some sources state that Count Ferdinand von Zeppelin purchased Schwarz's patent from his widow in 1898, while others claim that the count used the design.
 However, Hugo Eckener, who worked with Count Zeppelin, dismissed these claims:

-Cvi Rotem (1903–1980) wrote the only known biography, titled David Schwarz: Tragödie des Erfinders.
+Cvi Rotem (1903–1980) wrote the only known biography of Schwarz, titled David Schwarz: Tragödie des Erfinders.
 Zur Geschichte des Luftschiffes.
 Rotem wrote that both Berg and Schwarz wished to keep their work secret.

 From 3 December 2000 to 20 April 2001 the Museen der Stadt Lüdenscheid held an exhibition which covered Berg, Schwarz and Zeppelin history from 1892 to 1932, with displays of documents, photographs and airship remnants.